Homeless Voices for Justice (HVJ)

 - Carolyn Silvius

-Homeless Voices for Justice celebrated its 20th anniversary in 2015.
+Homeless Voices for Justice is celebrating its 25th anniversary in 2020.

 Among many accomplishments on legal rights, housing and healthcare, hunger, representation on policy-making bodies, and coalition building, Homeless Voices for Justice has: